percona/percona-server-mongodb-operator/source/kubernetes.rst

    More details about secrets can be found in `Users <users.html>`_.

+   .. note:: By default, the Operator will generate certificates automatically,
+      but you can generate and apply your own certificates as secrets according to the `TLS document <TLS.html>`_ before the next step.

 6. After the operator is started, Percona Server for MongoDB cluster can be created with the following command: